hypo69/hypo/docs/gemini/out/en/explainer/src/goog/spreadsheet/bberyakov/gworksheets.md

 **Classes:**

 - `GWorksheet`: This class extends the `Worksheet` class, indicating it inherits functionality from it.
 It manages interactions with a specific worksheet within a spreadsheet (`self.sh`).
-The `render` attribute holds an instance of `GSRender`, illustrating the rendering functionality. `sh`, `ws` attributes likely store references to spreadsheet and worksheet objects.
+The `render` attribute holds an instance of `GSRender`, illuStarting the rendering functionality. `sh`, `ws` attributes likely store references to spreadsheet and worksheet objects.

 **Functions:**